bashidagha/bashidagha/README.md

 ### Hi there 👋

 My name is Farshid.
 I was a <b> embbeded developer </b> about 3 years ago.
-I was working with <b> zynq board </b>, writing vhdl and verilog codes and working on embbeded board like raspberry and blackboard.<br/> I have a master degree in biomedial enginnerring from <b> University of Tehran </b> and worked on image processing and so on. <br/> Now from this long journey come to web development and i am a full-time <b> frontend developer </b> and also work some backend stuff with python.
+I was working with <b> zynq board </b>, writing vhdl and verilog codes and working on embbeded board like raspberry and blackboard.<br/> I have a master degree in biomedial enginnerring from <b> University of Tehran </b> and worked on image processing and so on. <br/> Now from this long journey come to web development and i am a full-time <b> frontend developer </b> and also work some backend stuff with c# and python.

 ### UI: React + React native + Next
-### Back: C# + Asp.Net
+### Back: C# + Asp.Net / Python + Django

 <!--
 **bashidagha/bashidagha** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.